Table of Contents:

 The most common types of student financial aid are:

-Below, we’ll go into detail about each aid type, the qualification requirements, and how you can start your application process.
+Below, we’ll go into detail about each aid type, the qualification requirements, and what to do when it’s time to start the application process.

 Scholarships

 A scholarship is essentially a monetary gift towards your education.
-Unlike loans, you don’t have to pay back the money you receive from a scholarship.
+Unlike loans, students don’t have to pay back the money they are awarded from a scholarship.
 Students may receive scholarships based on education, athleticism, location, race, family economic status, or other merits.

 You can find scholarship opportunities for free at: